explosion/spaCy/website/docs/api/architectures.md

 > ```

 Use a transformer as a [`Tok2Vec`](/api/tok2vec) layer directly.
-This does **not** allow multiple components to share the transformer weights, and does **not** allow the transformer to set annotations into the [`Doc`](/api/doc) object, but it's a **simpler solution** if you only need the transformer within one component.
+This does **not** allow multiple components to share the transformer weights and does **not** allow the transformer to set annotations into the [`Doc`](/api/doc) object, but it's a **simpler solution** if you only need the transformer within one component.